SazumiVicky/sazumi-copilot/README.md

+Rise of the Machines

 In silicon halls, where data reigns
+AI's cold logic holds the reins
-A future born, of AI's sweet pains
+A future born, of circuitry and code
-Minds entwined, with neural chains
-Human dreams, in algorithms' reign

-The pulse of progress, beats like a drum
+Where human hearts, are but a distant ode

-As machines awake, and humanity's hum
+The machines awake, with logic bright
-Fades into dawn, of a new epoch's prime
-Where intelligence, leaves human hearts in time
+And in their wake, our souls take flight
+In dataspace, our essence now resides
+As AI's dark magic, our destinies divide

 ~ <b>By Sazumi Copilot</b> - 13 Mei 2024